-The insides of tree guards can quickly become swamped with grass and brambles; hindering the development of the sapling.
-Conversely many trees are now at a stage where the guards can be removed.
+The insides of tree guards can become swamped with grass and brambles; hindering the development of the sapling.
+Additionally, many trees are now at a stage where the guards can be removed.

-- Regularly use Conservation Volunteers to clear grass from in and around tree guards and remove guards from well-established trees - Assess the necessity of tree guards by monitoring the areas of saplings planted without guards during Arbor Day 2019. - Remove turf from around the trees in the orchard in spring.
-The turfed areas should then be mulched with seaweed and closely monitored to assess the effect on trees
+- Regularly use Conservation Volunteers to clear grass from in and around tree guards - In line with recent land management practice guidelines, gradually remove tree guards where they are no longer necessary, eventually moving towards a plastic-free woodland - Remove turf from around the trees in the orchard in spring.
+The turfed areas should then be mulched with seaweed and closely monitored to assess the effect on trees - Liaise with horticulturalists over management of fruit trees in the Orchard and set up a pruning regime